Frequently Asked Questions

 If my students are no longer competing Thursday or Friday, how should we spend our remaining time at the tournament?

 There are a variety of options for students who are not competing on Thursday and Friday.
 Most teams choose to watch final rounds.
-Students who are no longer competing are invited to judge in person at the Middle School National Tournament that is held Wednesday-Friday in Phoenix/Mesa.
-You’re also welcome to do some sightseeing in Phoenix and Mesa.
+Students who are no longer competing are invited to judge in person at the Middle School National Tournament that is held Wednesday-Friday at Waukee Northwest High School, as long as they are juniors or seniors with 250+ Honor Society Points.
+You’re also welcome to do some sightseeing in Des Moines.
 Please keep in mind that even if your students are no longer competing, your school’s judges still must fulfill their judging assignments.

 Judges should bring a device with internet connectivity so they can access online ballots.
 Past attendees recommend bringing a reusable water bottle, power strips, and plenty of your favorite snacks.
-Students dress in competition attire, whatever that means they’re comfortable in!
-For students and adults we recommend comfortable shoes, layers, and even a personal portable fan for the Arizona heat.
+Students dress in competition attire; that means whatever they’re comfortable in!
+For students and adults we recommend comfortable shoes, layers, and even a personal portable fan for the summer heat.

-Registration for teams competing in only in-person supplemental events will occur throughout the day on Tuesday.
+Registration for teams competing in only in-person supplemental events will occur on Tuesday 6:00 p.m. – 8:00 p.m. at the Iowa Events Center in Grand Ballroom B.

-Competition will be held at schools in Phoenix/Mesa and the Phoenix Convention Center.
-More information and tournament maps will be available soon.
+Competition will be held at schools in Des Moines, Johnston, West Des Moines, Waukee, and the Iowa Events Center.
+Review the Schedule & Venues information for details.
 Most students are dropped off at competition venues and picked up at the end of the day.
 Students will refer to pairings to check their rooms and tournament officials will be available to help with navigation.